AUSTRALIAN DRESSAGE PARALYMPIAN

-Victoria is an Australian Paralympian dressage rider, ranked 7th in the 2021 FEI Para Grade II World Rankings that placed 9th at the Tokyo Paralympic Games with her Lusitano stallion CELERE.
+Victoria is an Australian Paralympian dressage rider who ranked 7th in the 2021 FEI Para Grade II World Rankings.
+She placed 9th at the Tokyo Paralympic Games with her Lusitano stallion, CELERE.

-Born into a family that bred and campaigned Spanish horses, Victoria developed an everlasting passion for the breed and a love for competing - winning her first rider class as a 2 year old.
+Victoria was born into a family that bred and campaigned Spanish horses.
+This is where she developed her everlasting passion for the breed and a love for competing.

-Victoria and her husband, Michael, went on to create Tora V PRE & Lusitano Stud.
-For as long as Victoria can remember, the vision was to own quality stallions and mares, compete at the highest level and develop a boutique breeding program that would impact the growth of the breeds within Australia.
+Together with her husband, Michael, Victoria created Tora V PRE & Lusitano Stud.
+Their vision has always been to own quality stallions and mares, compete at the highest level, and develop a boutique breeding program that would impact the growth of the breeds within Australia.
 As a result, Victoria and Michael have imported and selected some of Australia's most refined PRE and Lusitano horses for their expanding performance and breeding program.

-Wanting to grow as a rider and expand her knowledge, Victoria spent three years training in Portugal, where she discovered her passion for the Lusitano breed.
-During this time, CELERE was purchased and kept in Portugal, allowing Victoria to train with many talented European riders and ride many Lusitano stallions ranging from 4 year olds to the most advanced Grand Prix taught.
-Victoria later went on to base CELERE in England, where she also trained.
+In order to grow as a rider and expand her knowledge, Victoria spent three years training in Portugal.
+It was during this time that she discovered her passion for the Lusitano breed.
+She purchased CELERE, who was kept in Portugal, allowing Victoria to train with many talented European riders and ride many Lusitano stallions ranging from 4-year-olds to the most advanced Grand Prix taught.
+Later on, Victoria moved CELERE to England where she continued to train.

-With over 30 years of experience with the breeds and a wealth of knowledge, Victoria has always been highly passionate about growing the reputation of the two breeds and has been a director and committee member for two breed associations.
-These days Victoria enjoys promoting Tora V PRE & Lusitano Stud, writing articles based on the breed and her training techniques, and always making time to chat with newcomers.
+With over 30 years of experience with the breeds and a wealth of knowledge, Victoria has always been highly passionate about growing the reputation of the two breeds.
+She has been a director and committee member for two breed associations.
+These days, Victoria enjoys promoting Tora V PRE & Lusitano Stud, writing articles based on the breed and her training techniques, and always making time to chat with newcomers.

 High Performance and Paralympic Games

-There has always been a strong determination for Victoria to follow her dreams of one day competing at the Paralympic Games, more specifically on a PRE or Lusitano.
-During the Australian team selection for the Tokyo Paralympic Games, Victoria successfully qualified both stallions - CELERE and ANDALUKA ELEGIDO.
-Victoria and CELERE went on to represent Australia, and ANDALUKA ELEGIDO was named as a non-travelling reserve - a testament to her hard work and talent as a rider, trainer and longevity as a high performance athlete.
+Victoria has always been determined to follow her dreams of competing at the Paralympic Games, specifically on a PRE or Lusitano.
+During the Australian team selection for the Tokyo Paralympic Games, she successfully qualified both stallions - CELERE and ANDALUKA ELEGIDO.

-The first FEI para dressage competition that Victoria entered was in 2013 with her PRE stallion ANDALUKA ELEGIDO whom she had trained herself and had been under saddle only ten months.
-After their ongoing success, they were nominated to the Australian High Performance Squad.
-ANDALUKA ELEGIDO made history as the only PRE horse in Australia to be selected on an Australian High Performance Squad; they went on to qualify for the 2014 World Equestrian Games (WEG), France.
+In 2013, Victoria entered her first FEI para dressage competition with ANDALUKA ELEGIDO, whom she had trained herself.
+Despite being under saddle for only ten months, they achieved ongoing success and were nominated to the Australian High Performance Squad.
+ANDALUKA ELEGIDO made history as the only PRE horse in Australia to be selected for this squad, and they qualified for the 2014 World Equestrian Games (WEG) in France.

-To date, Victoria has continued to hold her place on the Australian High Performance squad and has qualified for every significant Paralympic and Worlds game.
-However, Victoria chose not to campaign for team selection for the 2022 World Equestrian Games (WEG), Denmark, to focus on her health and prepare horses for the qualifiers for the 2024 Paralympic Games, Paris.
+Victoria has continued to hold her place on the Australian High Performance squad and has qualified for every significant Paralympic and World game to date.
+However, she chose not to campaign for team selection for the 2022 World Equestrian Games (WEG) in Denmark to focus on her health and prepare horses for the qualifiers for the 2024 Paralympic Games in Paris.

 Not Just A Para Dressage Rider